 The Two Minute Rule — If that task would only take 2 minutes to complete, just do it.
 If little tasks hang around, they pile up, are easy to forget, and in general are just annoying.
 Just do them and wipe them off your slate.

-Calendaring — So you’ve got a task that will take more than 2 minutes.
-You either know how long the task will take, or you don’t.
-If you DO know, put it on your calendar.
+Calendaring — So what if a task will take more than 2 minutes?
+In this case there are two options: you either know how long the task will take, or you don’t.
+If you DO know, put when you will do it on your calendar (preferably before the task’s deadline!).
 Now you can forget about it until your calendar directs you to complete the task.
 Phew.

 How To Get Started with GTD

 First, setup your calendar.
 The steps for that are: